joshuahamrick/ncformatter/Efficiency-Initiatives-Proposal.md

 - When daily reports are created, automatically order QCs by link of CRF number (from SharePoint or its successor) to the relevant file/letter in NcConnect.
 Eliminates manual searching and ordering.

-#### Infrastructure Considerations

-- Add capacity and tuning so sample processing is consistently fast (reduce the current multi‑minute waits).
-- Improve observability and error transparency (clear reasons for suppressed files and actionable error codes surfaced in UI/logs).

 #### Knowledge Base & AI-Powered Support Chatbot

 - **What**: Build an AI-integrated chatbot (or intelligent knowledge base system) that can answer team questions instantly by drawing from our documentation and accumulated Q&A knowledge.
-- **How it works**:
-  - Train the system on our existing documentation (which needs improvement and iteration—we don't even have all our functions documented)
-  - Feed it questions and answers that currently require management intervention or peer consultation
-  - Continuously improve documentation as part of this initiative, ensuring all functions and processes are captured
 - **Impact**:
   - Alleviates management resources and time spent answering routine questions
-  - Eliminates wasted time siphoning through documentation or asking colleagues
+  - Eliminates wasted time siphoning through documentation or asking colleagues (saving the colleagues time as well)
-  - Provides instant, human-readable responses to common questions
+  - Provides instant responses to technical questions
-  - Creates a living knowledge base that improves as questions are answered
-  - Surfaces documentation gaps, driving iterative improvement of our internal docs
-- **Why now**: This addresses a hidden productivity drain—time spent searching for answers or waiting on management responses.
-It also creates a forcing function to improve our documentation, which is currently incomplete.
+- **Why now**: This addresses a hidden productivity drain—time spent searching for answers or waiting on responses.
+It also frees up management's time by reducing the tedious task of answering questions.

+#### Infrastructure Considerations

+- Add capacity and tuning so sample processing is consistently fast (reduce the current multi‑minute waits).
+- Improve observability and error transparency (clear reasons for suppressed files and actionable error codes surfaced in UI/logs).

 ---